-Everyone enjoys a good game, and most adults today remember the days of video arcades, even the first video game consoles that brought the joy of gaming to the living room.
+Everyone enjoys a good game, and most adults today remember the days of video arcades.
+Even the first video game consoles brought the joy of gaming to the living room.
 Thirty years ago, video games were almost inextricably linked to arcades, and no such condition as gaming addiction existed.
-However, with the massive population of video game consoles and a wide variety of genres for gamers of all ages, the likelihood of video games to be the subject of addiction is growing on a regular basis.
-As with addictions of all kinds, gaming addiction is likely the symptom of underlying issues and traumas that have not been addressed.
+However, today we have a massive population of video game consoles and a wide variety of genres for gamers of all ages.
+Therefore, the likelihood of video games to be the subject of addiction is growing regularly.

-Along with all other behavioral addictions other than gambling, gaming addiction is not listed in the DSM-V (Diagnostic and Statistical Manual of Mental Disorders), and may seem to be no more than an excuse to play games for some people.
-However, the effects of gaming addiction cause devastation and unmanageability in the lives of addicts, just as with any other behavioral addiction.
+Along with all other behavioral addictions other than gambling, gaming addiction is not listed in the DSM-V (Diagnostic and Statistical Manual of Mental Disorders).
+It may seem to be no more than an excuse to play games for some people.
+However, the effects of gaming addiction cause unmanageability in the lives of addicts.

-Gaming addiction is not limited to teenagers and children, as many adults also isolate themselves to engage in compulsive gaming.
+Gaming addiction is not limited to teenagers and children.
+Many adults also isolate themselves to engage in compulsive gaming.
 With such a wide variety of game genres, there is something for gamers of every age.
-In fact, all video games come with an ESRB (Entertainment Software Rating Board) rating to categorize the appropriateness of each game for a target audience.
+In fact, all video games come with an ESRB (Entertainment Software Rating Board) rating.
+This rating categorizes the appropriateness of a game for a target audience.